Feds execute second inmate in two days

 Victor J. Abreu, an attorney for Bourgeois, called his client’s execution unconstitutional because of the ban on putting intellectually disabled people to death.

 “It is shameful that the government executed Mr. Bourgeois without fair consideration of his intellectual disability,” he said in a statement.
-“The fact that he was executed without this review taking place — even though he is categorically ineligible for the death penalty — shows just why the government’s haste to execute so many people, in the midst of a pandemic and during a lame-duck presidency, is simply unconscionable.”
+“The fact that he was executed without this review taking place—even though he is categorically ineligible for the death penalty—shows just why the government’s haste to execute so many people, in the midst of a pandemic and during a lame-duck presidency, is simply unconscionable.”

 The family of Jakaren Harrison’s mother said Bourgeois should have been put to death sooner.

 “Jakaren lost her life brutally to a monster who lived for 18 years after the crime,” they said in a statement.
-“A child should not have to endure what she did then.
+“A child should not have

+to endure what she did then.
 None of us could have imagined that she would return from a summer visit in a casket.”

 “Now we can start the process of healing.
 It should not have taken 18 years for us to receive justice for our angel.
 She will forever be loved and missed.
 We love you, Jaja,” the statement continued.